 The allure of cozying up by a crackling fireplace on a cold winter’s day is hard to resist.
-Unfortunately, along with that toasty warmth and relaxing glow, fireplaces– as well as wood and gas stoves– release dangerous pollutants into the air that can greatly affect the indoor air quality in your home.
-Read our 8 Fireplace Safety tips to cozy up by a fireplace on a cold’s winter day without any worries and be sure you’re taking the necessary precautions to protect your Indoor Air Quality.
+Unfortunately, along with that toasty warmth and relaxing glow, fireplaces—as well as wood and gas stoves—release dangerous pollutants into the air that can greatly affect the Indoor Air Quality in your home.
+Read our fireplace safety tips so you can cozy up by a fire on a cold’s winter day without any worries and be sure you’re taking the necessary precautions to protect your Indoor Air Quality.

 Use smaller, dry pieces of wood to ensure a hotter and cleaner burning fire with less smoke.
 NEVER burn wet, treated, or painted wood.